hujhax/austin-improv-wiki/Flying Theater Machine.md

 * [http://www.hideouttheatre.com/improv-for-kids/flyingtheatermachine The show's web site.]
 * [http://forum.austinimprov.com/viewtopic.php?f=13&t=4936 A thread for naming the show] from [[The Austin Improv Forums]].
 * [http://www.hideouttheatre.com/wow-theater-makes-a-difference A post about the show] by [[Jessica Arjet]].
+** [http://www.hideouttheatre.com/why-the-theater-machine-flies A 12/13/10 video interview with Jessica about the show.]

 [[Category/Shows|Category:Shows]]
 [[Category/The Hideout Theatre|Category:The Hideout Theatre]]